zulip/zulip/docs/production/authentication-methods.md

 using the `AUTH_LDAP_REQUIRE_GROUP` and `AUTH_LDAP_DENY_GROUP`
 settings in `/etc/zulip/settings.py`.

-An example configation for Active Directory group restriction can be:
+An example configuration for Active Directory group restriction can be:

 ```python
 import django_auth_ldap